-- Restore Files (labeled Get Files in version 6.8.2 and earlier) may display “No files found” or never finish loading files.
+- Restore Files may display “No files found” or never finish loading files.

 What to include in your backup file selection

 For more information on what you should include in your backup, see What should you back up with CrashPlan for Small Business?.

 If you have purchased a license for any of your software or have serial numbers for an application, you can keep a copy of those keys.
 Create a .txt file with license keys or serial numbers within the installer's folder and include it in your backup.